Everton - Crystal Palace: How to watch, start time, stream link, odds, pick

 Crystal Palace

-QUESTIONABLE: Cheikhou Kouyate (travel/fitness), Nathaniel Clyne (fitness), James McCarthy (groin).
-OUT: James McArthur (calf), Nathan Ferguson (knee, thigh), Mamadou Sakho (thigh), James Tomkins (head).
+OUT: Nathaniel Clyne (fitness), James McCarthy (groin), James McArthur (calf), Nathan Ferguson (knee, thigh), Mamadou Sakho (thigh), James Tomkins (head).

 Odds and ends (full odds provided by our partner, PointsBet)